-- Behaviour Education Program (Check in- Check out) (Crone, Horner & Hawken, 2004).
-This evidence-based Tier 2 support builds on the school-wide expectations by providing students with frequent feedback and reinforcement from their teacher/s, a respected facilitator, and the student's parents for demonstrating appropriate behaviour and academic engagement.
-The goal is to move the student to self-management. - Restorative Practices Approach (Appendix E) - Social Skills Clubs/Groups.
+- student and partners with the family, school, and community to keep education salient for the student - Check in-Check out (Crone, Horner & Hawken, 2004).
+(Appendix C) This evidence-based Tier 2 support builds on the school-wide expectations by providing students with frequent feedback and reinforcement from their teacher/s, a respected facilitator, and the student's parents for demonstrating appropriate behaviour and academic engagement.
+The goal is to move the student to self-management.
+A Tier 2, group-oriented intervention, designed for students whose unproductive behaviours are unresponsive to Tier 1 Universal approaches - Absentee Monitoring (Appendix D) Parents and students to be reminded of accountability for student absence through case management with College.
+In accordance with Brisbane Catholic Education's attendance Plan, student attendance is everyone's responsibility and to celebrate and acknowledge high attendance i.e. above 95%, to support and reengage students with attendance below 90%, to regularly track and monitor student attendance data, following up on all on unexplained absences. - Restorative Practices Approach (Appendix E) - Social Skills Clubs/Groups.
 This type of intervention involves directly teaching social skills to enhance a student's ability to interact with peers and adults.
 Whilst social skill instruction may be part of the work done in universal supports this type of targeted support occurs in smaller groups with students who require additional practice and feedback on their behaviour.
-A teacher or guidance counsellor facilitates this type of group (Chess Mates, Rainbows Grief and Loss Program). - Planning and implementation of individualised support plans and monitoring data - Guidance Counsellor support services - Partnerships with outside support agencies and specialists
+A teacher or guidance counsellor facilitates this type of group (Chess Mates, Rainbows Grief and Loss Support Group). - Planning and implementation of individualised support plans and monitoring data - Guidance Counsellor support services - Partnerships with outside support agencies and specialists